Keeping your employees safe

-We care about the health of your company, and we want to help you make returning to work as safe and healthy as possible for your employees.
-That’s why we developed this toolkit with recommendations and guidance to help your office, factory, warehouse, school, restaurant, or in-field workers return to work in ways that support their physical and mental well-being.
-We’ll be updating the toolkit periodically to provide up-to-date guidelines and tools.
-This page was last updated on February 3, 2021.
+We care about the health of your company, and we want to help you make your workplace as safe and healthy as possible for your employees.
+That’s why we developed this resource with recommendations and guidance to help your office, factory, warehouse, school, restaurant, or in-field workers work in ways that support their physical and mental well-being.

-Our toolkit provides guidance from the CDC, our clinical team, and other resources you can use to keep everyone knowledgeable about staying healthy in the midst of COVID-19.
+Our COVID-19 safety webpage provides guidance from the Centers for Disease Control and Prevention (CDC), our clinical team, and other resources you can use to keep everyone knowledgeable about staying healthy during the COVID-19 pandemic.
 We hope you find the guidance helpful.

 Helping members during the COVID-19 pandemic